-Most of the above effects concerning diuretics have been attributed, at least in part, to mechanisms involving inhibition of prostaglandin synthesis by INDOCIN
+Most of the above effects concerning diuretics have been attributed, at least in part, to mechanisms involving inhibition of prostaglandin synthesis by INDOCIN.

-Blunting of the antihypertensive effect of betaadrenoceptor blocking agents by non-steroidal antiinflammatory drugs including INDOCIN has been reported.
+Blunting of the antihypertensive effect of beta-adrenoceptor blocking agents by non-steroidal antiinflammatory drugs including INDOCIN has been reported.
 Therefore, when using these blocking agents to treat hypertension, patients should be observed carefully in order to confirm that the desired therapeutic effect has been obtained.
-INDOCIN can reduce the antihypertensive effects of captopril and losartan.
+There are reports that INDOCIN can reduce the antihypertensive effect of captopril in some patients.

 False-negative results in the dexamethasone suppression test (DST) in patients being treated with INDOCIN have been reported.
-Thus, results of the DST should be interpreted with caution in these patients
+Thus, results of the DST should be interpreted with caution in these patients.